2009 UCLA Bruins football team: Tennessee

 Lane Kiffin replaced Phillip Fulmer as the head coach of the Vols on December 1, 2008.
-The 33-year-old Kiffin was an assistant coach at USC with Coach Norm Chow for number of years.
+The 33-year-old Kiffin was an assistant coach at USC with Coach Norm Chow for a number of years.

-Kai Forbath kicked four field goals to help the Bruins bring home a 19–15 victory at Tennessee.
+Kai Forbath kicked four field goals to help the Bruins to a 19–15 victory at Tennessee.
 Rahim Moore again played an outstanding game with two interceptions.
 Chane Moline caught a 12-yard pass from Kevin Prince for the only UCLA touchdown.
 The Bruin defense kept the Tennessee team from the end zone for much of the game, allowing the Vols 208 total yards.
 Prince completed 11 of 23 passes for 101 yards.

 Scoring for the Vols was Montario Hardesty (11-yard run), Daniel Lincoln (31, 28-yard field goals) and Dennis Rogan (safety), which was aided by two UCLA third-and-long penalties and a UCLA fumble.
 During the final minutes of the game, Prince had his right jaw broken.
 He was projected to be out for three to four weeks.